noelzappy/chatgpt-whatsapp/README.md

 # ChatGPT Whatsapp Chat Bot

-This project is a WhatsApp bot that uses OpenAI's ChatGPT to respond to user inputs.
+This project is a WhatsApp bot that uses OpenAI's ChatGPT (GPT-4) to respond to user inputs.
-It also includes a cron that you can setup to allow ChatGPT to generate messages and send to recipients at periodic intervals.

 ![photo_2023-01-06 20 06 27](https://user-images.githubusercontent.com/38583057/211094028-9c512d9c-56df-4195-b21b-f588a33a7d79.jpeg)